duz1ht/BHD_MapMis_Editor/README.md

 - [ ] Weapon Loadouts

 * `resources/BHD/items_lists/itemsDef.js` works similarly to the original `items.def`.
-* `resources/BHD/items_lists/otheritems.js` lists all the items that aren’t in `items.def` by default and also uses new variables to indicate which 3D `.glb` file will be used for the item.
+* `resources/BHD/items_lists/otheritems.js` lists all the items that aren’t in `items.def` by default and also uses new variables, like graphic to indicate which 3D `.glb` file will be used for the item.
 * `resources/BHD/items_lists/weapon.def` provides the weapon catalog used to display loadout names.
 * Today, when loading a map, the editor moves the camera to a spot near the center of the inserted items.
 This could be optimized to keep the camera from being positioned so high up in the sky.

-### Item direction arrows

-Item-list definitions can include `arrow <meters>` immediately below `tint`.
-A positive decimal value enables a horizontal direction arrow whose tail starts at the item's pivot, whose direction follows the MIS heading convention, and whose length is exactly `<meters>` in world space.
-Pitch is intentionally ignored so the direction remains readable against the terrain.
-Arrows are always white (`#FFFFFF`) and do not inherit `tint` or selection colors.
-The arrow follows item visibility, does not participate in picking, and is rendered even when the item's GLB is unavailable.
-This is editor-only visual metadata and is never serialized into a `.mis` file.

-Item-list definitions can also include `draw_circle 1` to draw a circular volume around an item's pivot.
-Two perpendicular diameter lines cross at the pivot and reach the circle in all four directions, following the item's MIS heading, so the pivot remains visible among surrounding map objects.
-The item's `wpdistance` value controls the radius in meters; `draw_circle 0` disables the visualization.
-Newly inserted KOTH center items default to a `wpdistance` of 20 meters.

 All 3D .glb items should be in the resources/BHD/3d_items folder, and you should download the items here: https://drive.google.com/file/d/1Ra4pI8aTDwG5vO3h0fLZYzqPM6YveKQH/view?usp=sharing
 How to load a map: https://youtu.be/opW0PqfdUr4